 I have also learned so much from the people who work at the Language Farm.
 Everyone is so passionate about what they do and have so much to offer the children.
 Even though the pay isn’t that great, everyone gives 100% all the time.
 They are also very talented people, from artists to musicians to athletes, everyone has something unique to offer to the program and to teach the kids.
 I couldn’t be happier to be apart of such an amazing organization, while living in such an amazing city.

-About the author: Megan Cape is a twenty-something female with the dream of traveling the world.
-After graduating 3 1/2 years ago with a bachelor's degree in communication, and still no idea what she wanted to do with her life, she decided to set out on an adventure of teaching English in Germany and living abroad.
+Megan Cape is a 26 year old with the dream of traveling the world.
+After graduating 3 1/2 years ago with a bachelor's degree in Communication, and still no idea what she wanted to do with her life, she decided to set out on an adventure of teaching and living abroad.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - Berlin, Germany English Teaching Q&A with Conor O'Riordan

 - Adjusting to Turkish Life: An American Woman in Ankara

 - Munich, Germany English Teaching Q and A with Rebecca Myers